CICE-Consortium/CICE/doc/source/developer_guide/dg_other.rst

 Coupling and history output quantities may be averaged in different forms, depending on whether it represents a value averaged over the entire grid cell, the sea ice fraction, or a subset of the sea ice fraction such as a thickness category or the ponded area.

 These distinctions must also be considered for time averaging.
+The SIMIP Project :cite:`Notz16` categorizes output variables as 'intensive' and 'extensive' based on their characteristics relative to ice area.
+Extensive variables are proportional to area fraction, and their time averages include zeroes when and where there is no ice.
+Intensive variables area not proportional to area fraction, and their time averages should not include zeroes when and where there is no ice.
+This is accomplished by summing area-weighted values across categories then dividing by the sum of the category areas.

 The following formulas ignore subtleties such as some fluxes being computed on the initial ice area, which then changes due to frazil ice formation, lateral melting and transport.
 The ice area used for both averaging and coupling should be carefully